ShivaBollam07/GreeverBackend/README.md

 - Implementation of `Courses` API for handling `courses`
 - Implementation of `Videos` API for handling `Videos` acrosss courses in the `course_videos` collection
 - Implementation of `Readinglst_API` for handling different `Reads`
+- Implementation of `ReadingList_API` to handle Items of different `Reads`
+- Implementation of `Education API`  to handle Education APIs
 - Still In progress

 ## Tech Stack